xeolabs/scenejs/README.markdown

 ## SceneJS 3.1

-**SceneJS** is an open-source 3D engine on WebGL that's geared towards rendering large numbers of individually articulated and pickable objects as required for high-detail visualisation applications.
+**[SceneJS](http://scenejs.org)** is an extensible WebGL-based engine for high-performance 3D visualisation in the browser without plugins.

  * [SceneJS.org](http://scenejs.org)